DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 <!-- markdownlint-disable MD001 MD025 -->

-In December 2021, the DfE financial incentives team announced a new bursary of £15,000.
+In December 2021, the Department for Education (DfE) financial incentives team announced a new bursary of £15,000.
 This bursary is for successful candidates on an ITT course that includes at least 50% ancient languages.

 Ancient languages subjects include: